mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## What's not covered?

-- Theme & component customization.
+- Theming and component customization.
 - Features explanation.

 ## Prerequisites